By H. David Crombie, M.D.

 (c) Connecticut Explored Inc. Feb/Mar/Apr 2004

-Located in the Menczer Museum of Medicine and Dentistry in Hartford is the saddlebag of Dr. Eleazer Pomeroy Hunt (1786-1867), who practiced medicine in an era when doctors conducted most of their professional activity in the homes of their patients.
+Located in the Menczer Museum of Medicine and Dentistry in Hartford (now closed) is the saddlebag of Dr. Eleazer Pomeroy Hunt (1786 – 1867), who practiced medicine in an era when doctors conducted most of their professional activity in the homes of their patients.
 Travel to the patients took place on horseback, and while the doctor of today might shudder at the thought of his forbears’ stormy winter rides, the contemplative time in fair weather, on a mission to comfort, stands in sharp contrast to the frenetic pace of present day office and travel hours.

 This saddlebag contains wooden pillboxes, one of which still holds a few 200-year-old pills prepared by Dr. Hunt.
 Their color suggests senna, a popular purgative then and now, made from the ground leaves of the senna plant.
 Powdered compound of Senna is also found in a neatly tied paper package.
 Another package contains “chalk mix,” a powdered preparation containing chalk (a calcium salt), powdered acacia, sugar, and cinnamon.
 Added to water this was used as an antacid or a stomach tonic.
 The tying seems appropriate when one considers the amount of shaking these bundles of dried and powdered botanicals would suffer over miles of travel on horseback.